“So, how did you become a storyteller?”

 The second group are out-of-print or harder to find.
 I'll give you some tips for hunting these elusive beauties.

 You might have to hunt for these next books.
-See our suggestions after the selections.
+See our book-hunting suggestions after the selections.

 Mermaid image (Rhonda's pages) and storyteller image (Tom's pages) courtesy of our dear friend - Stromness author, artist and historian, Bryce Wilson MBE - Thanks, Bryce!